What are they up to? Seasonal activities: coming into spring

 #empty #waving trees

 Everybody who has done a few series at Snapshot Hoge Veluwe, must have seen them.
-Series with pictures without wildlife.
+Series of pictures without wildlife.
 We can only see some waving trees and grasses.
 Normally these empty shots are not so common when classifying images.
-But recently these empty series occur more often.
+But recently these empty series have been occurring more often.
 We are happy to explain you why.

 Bird watching on Snapshot

 Spotting wildlife at Snapshot Hoge Veluwe is fun for many of us.
 The majority of images are of large herbivores like red deer and wild boar.
-Of course we focus on these animals since most of our research questions involve these animals.
-But we also spot other animals, like for example birds.
+Of course we focus on these animals since most of our research questions revolve around them.
+But we also spot other animals, like birds for example.
 In this blog we want to give these animals some attention as well.

 Little boars can be regularly spotted on the images at Snapshot Hoge Veluwe.
 Now you can also spot them in the wild.
 This is why we would like to teach you more about these cute little animals.
-We also provide some tips on how to improve the chances that you will spot them in the wild.
+We also provide some tips on how to improve your changes of spotting them in the wild.

 “Why do I sometimes see humans in the images?
 Why have these not been filtered out?
 Is someone trying to steal the cameras?”
 These are examples of questions that the team has come across in the Snapshot Hoge Veluwe forum.
 In this blog we share more about who these people are, what they do and why they are sometimes caught on camera.